fenago/R-Programming/md/Lab_1.md

 #### Matrices

-A matrix is a 2D vector with rows and columns.
-In R, one requirement for matrices is that every data element stored inside it be of the same type (all `character`, all `numeric`, and so on).
-This allows you to perform arithmetic operations with matrices, if, for example, you have two that are both `numeric`.

 Let\'s use `matrix()` to create a matrix, examine its class, use `rownames()` and `colnames()` to set row and